zerodevapp/zerodev-docs/docs/get-started.md

 Now you should have a "Double Mint NFT" button.
 Click that and watch your NFT balance increase by two.
 Boom!
 We just sent two transactions as one with ZeroDev.

+Note that this example is contrived to demonstrate how to use the SDK directly.
+In reality, if you are building a Wagmi app, you would use our [Wagmi API](http://localhost:3000/use-wallets/improve-transaction-experience/batch-transactions#wagmi) to implement batching.

 ## Next Steps

 Now that you have got a taste of ZeroDev, it's time to dive deep into the docs!